 If you want to take the safest route, we highly recommend waiting 24 hours.
 This is especially recommended if you’re using different types of glue in your projects, whereas tracking each can be time-consuming.

 So, a safe option is to allow the pieces to sit for 24 hours.
-However, if you’re using a clamp to bind pieces, we don’t recommend keeping them bonded for a long time.
+However, if you’re using a clamp to bind pieces, I don’t recommend keeping them bonded for a long time.

 Make sure you add the right pressure that will not distort the wood, should you leave them to dry than the recommended time on the instructions.